How to Host a Backyard Barbecue

 strawberry bruschetta on a white plate with blueberries in a bowl

 This step obviously depends on your menu.
-It also depends on what you can prep in advance but not cook.

 Here are some examples of things you can prepare ahead of time: